Sex, Teens, and Everything in Between

 Dr. Adam: I am all in, so thank you so much for taking time to share your wisdom with my listeners.
 I can’t thank you enough.

 Shafia: Thank you for your interest and for having me.
-It’s been so much fun and pleasure.
+It’s been so much fun and a pleasure.

 Dr. Adam: This is Dr. Adam Dorsay thanking you for listening to SuperPsyched.
 If you know anyone who might like it or might benefit from listening, share it.
 And if you like the episode, please hit subscribe.